Aggressive Advocacy For Those Accused Of Federal Crimes

 - White collar crimes

 It is not uncommon for a charge to fall under both state and federal jurisdiction, in which instance, the courts will decide whether to defer to one over the other or to try the case in both courts.
 This means that you may face criminal charges in both state and federal courts, and having effective legal advocacy from a Lincoln criminal defense lawyer is critical.

 Take Action Immediately To Protect Your Future

 If accused of a federal crime, you have no time to lose.
-The case against you is already being built, and the sooner you call for a free consultation, the better your chances of finding the best possible outcome.
+The case against you is already being built, and the sooner you call for a consultation, the better your chances of finding the best possible outcome.
 We offer services in both Spanish and English to clients throughout Nebraska.
 Email us or call our office at for an appointment.